 For those unfamiliar with Best Wings' cheeseburger, it is very comparable to Tops Bar-B-Q. Although the barbecue chain might have a slight edge in meat quality, distinguishing between it and Best Wings could prove difficult for most to distinguish between the two.
 Given the similarities, it's unfortunate that Best Wings' cheeseburger doesn't get more recognition.
 To help in that effort, I put Best Wings of Memphis on my best burger list.
 While it will never substitute for a tasty Uptown Burger from Roxie's Grocery or a Local Burger with gourmet fixings, Best Wings' cheeseburger is what it is.
 I appreciate it, and I'm confident that others will too.

 Given that Best Wings of Memphis is, well, a wings joint, I should have an opinion about its primary product.
 I don't, so I'll defer to other blogs like Best Memphis Burger (which I believe would give Best Wings' cheeseburger three stars) and Memphis Gastro's Blog that have similar views about the restaurant's Buffalo wings.
 For the most part, the prevailing opinion of the wings is they are mushy and sweet that's due to its tomato-based sauce.
 I personally never had wings with a sauce like that, so I'll reserve judgment until I try them myself.

-UPDATE (11/30/13): Since my initial review, I went back to Best wings for a helping of wings.
+UPDATE (11/30/13): Since my initial review, I went back to Best Wings for a helping of its poultry.
 Like with other "wing" reviews, I got half my order "regular hot" and the other Honey Gold.
 The hot wings tasted like my fellow bloggers described.
 The tomato-sauced wings were moderately hot and slightly sweet.
 While that was expected, the big surprise was the Honey Gold wings.
 I want to stress the word HONEY, for the "sauce" was mostly honey with a little mustard mixed in.
 Also, the "sauce" wasn't spicy, obviously the result of it lacking hot sauce.
 Compared to other places, these Honey Gold wings were the most unique that I've ever had.